binarytrails/notes/system/virtualbox.md

     apt-get install -y dkms build-essential linux-headers-generic linux-headers-$(uname -r)

-*Unable to run them or they are nowhere to be found?*
-Sadly, they never worked for me out of the box.

-    Devices menu > Install Guest Additions CD Image

 If it throws an error it means that in most of the cases that they are already inserted.
 In the vbox machine, open a terminal and locate them.
 They should be at [sr0].